RachelH2513/255-Team-1-Project/README.md

 1. Decision tree:
  A decision tree starts with a root node (A known chemistry) , after which it branches into various possible outcomes.
 These outcomes then lead to additional nodes until one reaches the right outcome.This model helps in presenting the origin of wines with the known chemistry  in the most efficient way, using a logical question structure, providing relevant information, and avoiding irrelevant questions and unnecessary detours.
 2. Clustering:
 Clustering algorithms are able to group together wines with similar chemistry.
 Once you have the groups, the wines with similar chemistry could be found to be recommended.

+### Code Running Instruction:
+1. In terminal, under the directory where the code are, run <em>python service.py</em>

+    You'll see an initial screen containing:

+    - Welcome statement
+    - Service menu
+    - User prompt for user to choose service

+2. Enter the number corresponding to the service you desired

+    For service 1 [Wine Recommender]:

+      a.
+Follow the prompt to enter wine ID from 1 to 178

+      - Invalid input will be captured and handled, and user will be asked to enter again
+      - When input is valid, 5 random recommendations will be output
+      - Then submenu with option [1: Try More] and [2: Back to Service Menu] will be provided for user to choose what to do next.

+      b.
+Follow the submenu to make next move

+      - If user entered 1 [Try More], user can enter another wine ID to get recommendation, with the same prompt as above
+      - If user entered 2 [Back to Service Menu], the initial screen will be shown again.

+    For service 2 [Wine Region Analysis]:

+    For service 3 [Wine Clustering]:

+    or user can enter 4 to exit the program